Unemployment Lawyers | Unemployment Attorneys

 Employers know that when employees quit or are terminated for willful misconduct, they are usually ineligible for benefits.
 They will go to the unemployment compensation appeal hearing and do everything in their power to say that you quit or engaged in willful misconduct.
 Sometimes, that even includes false allegations and fabricated evidence.
 Without the right legal arguments and objections, you may lose your appeal and your benefits.
 Unemployment lawyers that represent employers generally recommend that they fight unemployment benefits when they are able.

-File for unemployment first.
+File for Unemployment First.

 If you have not filed an initial claim, please visit the website of the Pennsylvania Department of Labor and Industry to file an initial claim.
 If your claim is denied, you should call an unemployment lawyer right away.
 Pennsylvania unemployment lawyers represent clients across the state.
 Our PA unemployment lawyers are available immediately if you need help.